timvanderzee/ultrasound-automated-algorithm/README.md

 **Inputs**

 * data: needs to be a m-by-n numeric array specifying grayscale intensities, saved in .mat format.
 Fascicle angle needs to be within the range 0-90 deg with the positive horinzontal, pointing to the right.
 Depending on your specific image, you may need to flip about the vertical axis.
-For an example of flipping, reading and converting images to .mat, see Data\convert_png_to_mat.mat
+For an example of flipping, reading and converting images to .mat, see *Data\convert_png_to_mat.m*
 * parms: struct specifying the parameters used in the algorithm, with fields fas and apo

 **Outputs**